Leahie/tjdests2/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+# Key Facts
+1) Create your own copy of secrets.py in the settings folder
+2) This is created in Python version 3.9
+3) In order to add all the colleges run python file import_ceeb.py in the commands folder with colleges_2022.csv in the data folder